 - Does bringing a new parent into the home have to hurt the kids, shouldn’t it mean more people that you can count on when needed?

-- Doesn’t showing the children what love is like with a partner just as important as giving them my love as a parent?
+- Showing the children what love is like with a partner is just as important as giving them my love as a parent?
 Don’t they need a good example of that as well?

 - How will we work out holiday events?
 Who will go where?
 I do not want to give up time with my own children.